Improve the effectiveness of your website.

 Here at Toast, we have developer licences for many premium plugins that we can install on your site as part of a WordPress support and maintenance contract.

-Our basic support plan actually costs less per year than it would if you were to buy these licences yourself, which makes it incredible value for money.
+Our basic support plan costs less per year than it would if you were to buy these licences yourself, making it incredible value for money.

 Why optimise?